How to use Not So Rigid Designer

 Changing Colors #

 The currently selected color is shown in the header of the Color area of the sidebar.
 The warp and weft colors are controlled using the top row (warp) and rightmost column (weft), and show throughout the drawdown area.
+You can choose between Edit Selected and Replace All color modes here, or toggle between them by pressing c.

 Change a single color or adjacent colors (Edit Selected) #